 I am so glad you stopped by and it is my sincere hope that you plan to stay around a while.

-Transparency and openly sharing allows us to be relatable and relate to others.
-When we share our journeys together, we enable each other to grow and no feel alone or isolated in difficult circumstances.
+I am pretty transparent.
+Transparency and openly sharing allow us to be relatable and relate to others.
+When we share our journeys together, we enable each other to grow and not feel alone or isolated in difficult circumstances.

 Like many people, I started blogging to write and vent.
 Essentially an online journal.

 I finished up my MBA, which I did exceptionally well at, contrary to my undergrad experience, and I wanted to keep writing.